-In this post, we discuss the history of copper vessels, the different kinds of copper vessels and their amazing health benefits.
+In this post, we discuss the history of copper vessels, the different kinds of copper vessels and their benefits.
 We also explain why you should drink from a copper vessel, how to use them properly and how to make sure you are buying a quality copper vessel.
 Let's dive right in!

 The History of Copper Vessels